Bobby Pins – Magic Helpers

 Is your hair unwilling to cooperate with your styling efforts?
 Are those troublesome strands simply doing as they please?
 Bobby pins to the rescue!
 These little pins can make all the difference to your hairstyle staying in place all day or falling apart the second you step out of the house.

-Usually, the lowly bobby pin is relegated to a shadowy existence hidden from the eyes in the undergrowth of hair.
-The plain bobby pin is used to secure updos and mock bobs to name just two of many uses.
-Every woman should have at least a few bobby pins in her styling arsenal in the bathroom or in her pocket book just in case a hair emergency arises.
-Bobby pins provide hold for hairstyles and on a bad hair day, may even save the rest of the day.
+Usually, the lowly bobby pin is relegated to a shadowy existence in the undergrowth of hair.
+It is used to secure updos and mock bobs to name just two of its many uses.
+Every woman should have at least a few bobby pins in her styling arsenal in the bathroom or in her purse just in case a hair emergency arises.
+Bobby pins provide hold for hairstyles and on a bad hair day, may even rescue you.

 Tips on Using Bobby Pins to Style Your Hair

 Making a statement: Say what you want to say...without actually saying it

 Bobby pins are big styling helpers since they do their job while staying invisible – no one would know your hair is being held in place by 20 bobby pins.
 They can also be used to create hairstyles such as finger waves.
 After shampooing, work styling mousse through your hair.
 Comb your hair as straight as possible.
 Now, push your hair upward toward the roots to form waves that are around 2 inches apart.
 You can create as many waves as you like.
 Put a bobby pin in the trough of every wave and allow the hair to dry, then remove them all.

 Use a small bobby pin if you want to keep bangs out of your face for a sleek hairstyle.
 The color of the bobby pin should match the color of your hair, unless you want it to stand out: